zzzprojects/learn-orm/tutorials/efcore-naming-conventions/getting-started.md

 ## Naming Convention

-Entity Framework Core generates the database schema from the model when you use migration or call the `context.Database.EnsureCreated();`.
+Entity Framework Core generates the database schema from the model when you use migration or call the `context.Database.EnsureCreated()`.

  - The name of generated objects has to be inferred from the name of the classes and properties.
- - The default names should be ok for lots of people, but sometimes you need to use a specific naming convention.
+ - The default names should be ok for a lot of people, but sometimes you need to use a specific naming convention.
  - For example, some developer wants the table name to be upper case or column names to be prefixed by the table name, etc.

 **EFCore.NamingConventions** is a NuGet library for **Microsoft.EntityFrameworkCore** provides naming conventions for Entity Framework Core tables and columns.

 ## Supported Naming Conventions

+**EFCore.NamingConventions** supports the following naming conventions.

  - UseSnakeCaseNamingConvention: FullName becomes `full_name`
  - UseLowerCaseNamingConvention: FullName becomes `fullname`